Clinical Audit: Reviewing the use of menopausal hormone therapy

 Summary

-This audit identifies women who are taking MHT to assess whether they have had a review of the benefits and risks of continuing treatment in the past 12 months.
+This audit identifies patients prescribed MHT to assess whether they have had a review of the benefits and risks when initiating or continuing treatment in the last 12 months.

 Recommended audit standards

-Ideally, all women who are prescribed MHT should have a documented review of the benefits and risks of treatment in their clinical notes in the past 12 months.
+Ideally, all patients who are prescribed MHT should have a documented review of the benefits and risks when initiating or continuing treatment in their clinical notes in the past 12 months.
 If there is no evidence of this, the patient should be flagged for review.

-You will need to have a system in place that allows you to identify women who are taking MHT.
-Many practices will be able to do this by running a “query” through their PMS.
+You will need to have a system in place that allows you to identify eligible patients and audit their clinical notes.
+Many practices will be able to do this by running a “query” through their PMS to find all patients prescribed MHT in the last 12 months.

 Sample size

-The number of eligible women will vary according to your practice demographic.
-It is unlikely that a large number of results will be returned, but if so, take a random sample of 20–30 women.
+The number of eligible patients will vary according to your practice demographic.
+A sample size of 20 to 30 patients is sufficient for this audit.
+It is unlikely that a large number of results will be returned, but if so, take a random sample of 20 – 30 patients.
+A smaller sample size may be necessary if conducting a working audit.

 Criteria for a positive outcome

-For a positive result for the audit, the woman’s clinical notes should contain a record of a review of the benefits and risks of MHT in the past 12 months.
+For a positive result, the patient’s clinical notes should contain a record of a review of the benefits and risks of MHT when initiating or continuing treatment in the last 12 months.

-• An update of cardiovascular disease history and risk, e.g. BMI, smoking, blood pressure, diabetes, any cardiovascular events
+• An update of cardiovascular disease history and risk, e.g. BMI, smoking status, blood pressure, diabetes, any cardiovascular events

 • An update of breast cancer history and risk, including whether there is a record of regular mammograms*

-• Whether the woman has any unexplained vaginal bleeding
+• Whether there is any unexplained vaginal bleeding

 Data analysis